History of forced labor in the United States: Truck system

+Schools and colleges were significant owners of enslaved individuals for labor in Virginia.
+The College of William & Mary, in particular, both owned and employed enslaved people who resided and worked on its campus.
+These individuals often endured exploitation and, at times, violence from students who sought to assert their social superiority.
+Enslaved individuals undertook vital responsibilities such as cleaning, maintaining the grounds, cooking, providing care for students, and running errands.
+They were regarded not only as laborers but also as financial assets, with their labor contributing to the funding of student scholarships.

+Enslaved individuals encountered numerous challenges at the College of William & Mary, including frequent violence perpetrated by both students and faculty.
+Many students, hailing from families that owned slaves, regarded these individuals as inferior and subjected them to harsh treatment.
+Historical records reveal occurrences of physical abuse.
+Enslaved workers were often caught between the conflicting demands of faculty and students.
+Although faculty held formal authority, student, many of whom were asserting their own dominance, also imposed control, resulting in confusion and heightened stress for the enslaved individuals.

+Despite the numerous challenges they faced, enslaved individuals at the college experienced familial bonds and managed to preserve elements of their African heritage and discovered some economic opportunities during their scarce free time.
+Archaeological excavations have revealed artifacts that reflect the presence and cultural practices of enslaved African Americans at the institution.

 Sexual slavery

 Under chattel slavery

 From the beginning of African slavery in the North American colonies, slaves were often viewed as property, rather than people.
 Slave women were often raped by white overseers, planter's younger sons before they married, and other white men associated with the slaveholders.
 Some were sold into brothels outright.
 Plaçage, a formalized system of concubinage among slave women or free people of color, developed in Louisiana and particularly New Orleans by the 18th century.

 Slave breeding was the attempt by a slave-owner to influence the reproduction of his slaves for profit.
 It included forced sexual relations between male and female slaves, encouraging slave pregnancies, sexual relations between master and slave to produce slave children and favoring female slaves who had many children.
 The historian E. Franklin Frazier, in his book The Negro Family, stated that "there were masters who, without any regard for the preferences of their slaves, mated their human chattel as they did their stock".
 Ex-slave Maggie Stenhouse remarked, "Durin' slavery there were stockmen.
 They was weighed and tested.
 A man would rent the stockman and put him in a room with some young women he wanted to raise children from."

 Many female slaves (known as "fancy maids") were sold at auction into concubinage or prostitution, which was called the "fancy trade".
 Concubine slaves were the only female slaves who commanded a higher price than skilled male slaves.